sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 * [Serf](https://github.com/sequenceiq/docker-serf) - for cluster membership, failure detection, and orchestration that is decentralised, fault-tolerant and highly available for dynamic clusters
 * [dnsmasq](https://github.com/sequenceiq/docker-dnsmasq) - to provide resolvable fully qualified domain names between dynamically created Docker containers.

-We have presented the project at the Hadoop Summit 2014, you can check the slides [here](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning).
+We have presented the project at the **Hadoop Summit 2014**, you can check the slides [here](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning).

 <!-- more -->